 Content editing should take about as much time as writing the first draft.

-Format editing is when I take the results of content editing and dump them into a formatted file that I will use for publication, usually a tricked-out Word document.
-I set margins, select fonts, add titles, credits, dedications, headers, page numbers, all that tedious stuff.
+Format editing is when I dump the content into a file that I will use for publication (usually a tricked-out Word document).
+I set margins, select fonts, add titles, copyrights, headers, page numbers, all that tedious stuff.
 Once I have everything in place (and technically ready to print), I start a fresh round of editing and adjust anything that is not pleasing to the eye.
 Sometimes it’s a simple word choice.
 Other times it’s a complete rearrangement of a paragraph or scene.

-Verbal editing is when I read the entire novel out loud and adjust anything that is not pleasing to the ear.
+Verbal editing is when I read the entire novel aloud and adjust anything that is not pleasing to the ear.
 You would be amazed at how many errors you uncover by simply vocalizing the words you have written.
 Your ears have a way of uncovering linguistic quirks that don’t sound right.
-It might look good on paper, but your ears will tell you things like “no human talks that way” or “this phrase makes you sound like a pirate.”
+It might look good on paper, but your ears will tell you things like “no human speaks that way” or “this phrase makes you sound like a pirate.”

 Polish editing is quick and easy.
 This is when you and your find/replace become best friends.
-You start at the top of your manuscript and search for all those dumb little mistakes that manage to slip through committee.
-Things like double spaces or inverted quotes or there/their/they’re.
-I keep a running list of common typos that I search for and destroy in every final manuscript.
+You search for all the dumb little mistakes that manage to slip through committee, things like double spaces, inverted quotes, and there/their/they’re.
+I keep a running list of common typos that I search and destroy in every final draft.
 One of my common failings is using “sunk” when I mean “sank.”
 At least one of those bastards will make it through to the end.

 Polish editing should only take a day or two.

 Now it’s off to the races.
 I hand it over to my copy editor for a final nit-pick while I concentrate on cover design, back blurb, and all the other fun stuff that goes into getting a completed book into the hands of readers.
 It’s a daunting process, but I enjoy every second.